Cuyahoga Community College's Common Reading Program

 Presenting the Common Reading Text for Fall 2017: Just Mercy by Bryan Stevenson

-Campuses will be holding discussions and workshops for faculty and staff Spring 2017 in preparation for teaching the book in the fall.
-Exam copies will be made available within the next few weeks, and Tri-C library will have copies available as well.
-Please contact your campus Common Reading leadership listed below for more information:
+Campuses will be holding discussions and workshops for faculty and staff in Summer 2017 in preparation for teaching the book in the fall.
+Exam copies are available, and Tri-C library has copies available as well.
+If you plan to use the text in class or would like to know more, please contact your campus Common Reading leadership listed below for more information:

 Metro: Rebecca Carte - firstname.lastname@example.org